gamtiq/frontend-tools/README.md

 * [Surge](http://surge.sh/) - static web publishing for front-end developers.

 ### Guide, reference, practices, recipes <a name="guide"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
-* [30 seconds of code](https://30secondsofcode.org/) - curated collection of useful JavaScript snippets that you can understand in 30 seconds or less.
-* [30 Seconds of CSS](https://atomiks.github.io/30-seconds-of-css/) - a curated collection of useful CSS snippets you can understand in 30 seconds or less.
 * [30 Seconds of Interviews](https://30secondsofinterviews.org/) - a curated collection of common interview questions to help you prepare for your next interview.
-* [33 Concepts Every JavaScript Developer Should Know](https://github.com/leonardomso/33-js-concepts) - this repository was created with the intention of helping developers master their concepts in JavaScript.
-It is not a requirement, but a guide for future studies.
 * [Checkbot: Web Best Practices](https://www.checkbot.io/guide/) - details 50+ SEO, speed and security web best practices.
-* [CSS Protips](https://github.com/AllThingsSmitty/css-protips) - a collection of tips to help take your CSS skills pro.
-* [CSS-Tricks](https://css-tricks.com/) - a site about all things web design and development.
 * [DevDocs](https://devdocs.io/) - combines multiple API documentations in a fast, organized, and searchable interface.
 * [Every Programmer Should Know](https://github.com/mtdvio/every-programmer-should-know) - a collection of (mostly) technical things every software developer should know.
 * [Front End Interview Handbook](https://github.com/yangshun/front-end-interview-handbook) - almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore.
 * [Front-end Job Interview Questions](https://h5bp.github.io/Front-end-Developer-Interview-Questions/) - a list of helpful front-end related questions you can use to interview potential candidates or test yourself.
 * [Grab Front End Guide](https://github.com/grab/front-end-guide) - study guide and introduction to the modern front end stack.
-* [JavaScript Algorithms and Data Structures](https://github.com/trekhleb/javascript-algorithms) - JavaScript based examples of many popular algorithms and data structures.
-* [JavaScript Garden](http://bonsaiden.github.io/JavaScript-Garden/) - a growing collection of documentation about the most quirky parts of the JavaScript programming language.
-* [Modern JS Cheatsheet](https://mbeaudru.github.io/modern-js-cheatsheet/) - cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
-* [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices) - a summary and curation of the top-ranked content on Node JS best practices.
 * [OverAPI.com](http://overapi.com/) - collecting all cheat sheets.
 * [Project Guidelines](https://github.com/elsewhencode/project-guidelines) - a list of guidelines that works really well with most JavaScript projects.
 * [Service Worker Cookbook](https://serviceworke.rs/) - a collection of working, practical examples of using service workers in modern web sites.
 * [Spellbook of Modern Web Dev](https://github.com/dexteryy/spellbook-of-modern-webdev) - a big picture, thesaurus, and taxonomy of modern JavaScript web development.
-* [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) - carefully curated content to help you ace your next technical interview, with a focus on algorithms.
+* [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) - carefully curated content to help you ace your next technical interview, with a focus on algorithms.
+* CSS <a name="css-guide"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+    - [30 Seconds of CSS](https://css.30secondsofcode.org/) - a curated collection of useful CSS snippets you can understand in 30 seconds or less.
+    - [CSS Protips](https://github.com/AllThingsSmitty/css-protips) - a collection of tips to help take your CSS skills pro.
+    - [CSS-Tricks](https://css-tricks.com/) - a site about all things web design and development.
+    - [Solved by Flexbox](https://philipwalton.github.io/solved-by-flexbox/) - a showcase of problems once hard or impossible to solve with CSS alone, now made trivially easy with Flexbox.
+* JavaScript <a name="js-guide"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+    - [30 seconds of code](https://www.30secondsofcode.org/) - curated collection of useful JavaScript snippets that you can understand in 30 seconds or less.
+    - [33 Concepts Every JavaScript Developer Should Know](https://github.com/leonardomso/33-js-concepts) - this repository was created with the intention of helping developers master their concepts in JavaScript.
+It is not a requirement, but a guide for future studies.
+    - [JavaScript Algorithms and Data Structures](https://github.com/trekhleb/javascript-algorithms) - JavaScript based examples of many popular algorithms and data structures.
+    - [JavaScript Garden](http://bonsaiden.github.io/JavaScript-Garden/) - a growing collection of documentation about the most quirky parts of the JavaScript programming language.
+    - [Modern JS Cheatsheet](https://mbeaudru.github.io/modern-js-cheatsheet/) - cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
+    - [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices) - a summary and curation of the top-ranked content on Node JS best practices.

 ### Books <a name="books"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Data Structures and Algorithms in JavaScript](https://github.com/amejiarosario/dsa.js-data-structures-and-algorithms-in-javascript) - data structures and algorithms explained and implemented in JavaScript.